truenas/documentation/content/TrueCommand/API/truenas/send_method.md

 | truenas | send_method | N/A | N/A | N/A | 1 |

 #### Description
-**This is only available for Websocket connections**
+**This is only available for Websocket connections**.

 Call a designated TrueNAS method API.

 ### Input Arguments
 * Required Arguments:
-   * "tvid" : (string or array of strings) ID of the system(s) to send the API request to
+   * "tvid" : (string or array of strings) ID of the system(s) to send the API request to.
-   * "method" : (string) API method to call (example: "disk.query")
+   * "method" : (string) API method to call (example: "disk.query").
-   * "params" : (anything) JSON field that is passed directly to FreeNAS as the method arguments (typically an array of JSON information)
+   * "params" : (anything) JSON field that is passed directly to FreeNAS as the method arguments (typically an array of JSON information).

 **Notes:**
  * The "id" field of the API request will be automatically re-used for the designated FreeNAS API call and reply.